MatMasIt/notesArchive/latest/Inglese/2022/aprile/martedì_5/10_08_00/appunti.md

 For the first time dorian gray experiences his own beauty

-Before the realization of his handsomeness he thought they were obly friendly comp
+Before the realization of his handsomeness he thought they were obly friendly compliments

+the panegiric

+shadow of his own ...
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDg5NTA5MCwzOTIyOTQ0ODNdfQ==
+eyJoaXN0b3J5IjpbMTg1OTE4MzAyNCwzOTIyOTQ0ODNdfQ==
 -->